Cake piping techniques that are stunning, incredibly intricate, creative, and… daunting!

 I suggest starting with the more simple techniques, like the ribbon frosting technique or making some basic borders.
 And as your confidence grows, you will gradually feel more comfortable moving onto the more intricate designs.

 I hope you feel encouraged and inspired to take out your piping bag and get started.
-Don’t be intimidated by it, it really is all about practise, and perfecting the art.
+Don’t be intimidated by it, it really is all about practice, and perfecting the art.

 Please share in the comments below… I’d love to hear about your experiences, and any extra tips you can offer in cake piping.